visig9/elign/README.md

 # Elign

-Align the string with east asian character set.
+Align the string with east asian character set in golang.